danstarns/centralized-eth-erc20-payments/README.md

 ### Account Creation

-When a user creates an account, a message is placed onto the [Receiver]() queue, the Receiver will create a [Receiver]() contract associated with that User.
-The [Receiver]() is designed to accept [ERC20 USDT](https://tether.to/) token.
-Each Receiver contract is a child of/created by the [Bank Contract]().
+When a user creates an account, a message is placed onto the [Receiver queue](), the queue listener will create a [Receiver Contract](./contracts/contracts/Receiver.sol) associated with that User.
+Each Receiver is designed to accept [ERC20 USDT](https://tether.to/) token and is a child of/created by the [Bank Contract](./contracts/contracts/Bank.sol).

 ### Deposits

-When the [Receiver]() contract is deployed the user will be able to query for there deposit address and deposit funds.
+When the [Receiver Contract](./contracts/contracts/Receiver.sol) is deployed the user will be able to query for there deposit address and deposit funds.
 The [Watcher]() watches the logs for the [ERC20 USDT](https://tether.to/) token, reconciles the sender address to an associated Receiver contract and then is able to relate a deposit to a user, thus updating the users balance.

 ### Withdrawals